Archive for 'art'

 Comments: none

-Photo Wednesday: painted table top
+Photo Wednesday: Painted table top

 This photo of a table top painted with images of colorful fruit, taken in a crafts shop in Dolores Hidalgo, Guanajuato, Mexico, is from Lucy Nieto’s photostream.